Eligibility for the Ride

 All of the programming during the Ride strives to make all participants feel comfortable and welcome by creating a special community for this exciting adventure.

 Riders can choose to come as individuals or join a team.
 The Ride is welcoming to individual riders, with the hope that people will form new friendships.
 The Israel Ride staff can put you in touch with riders from your area to arrange training rides or social gatherings.

 Friends, neighbors, community members, and congregations are encouraged to form teams, which can be done after the registration process is complete.
 Forming a team is an opportunity to build community before the Ride even begins.
 Teams often arrange for matching jerseys, train together, and host social events leading up to the Ride.
 Being on a team might be helpful with your fundraising as well.

 However, being on a team does not change your fundraising commitment.
 Teams can opt to create a “team fundraising page” where community members can contribute to a joint pool.
 Distribution of the money collected on the team page to members of the team is up to the discretion of the team captain.
 Team members can also distribute money to other members who are short of their goal.
 Please note: This distribution must be done before the collection of incentives.
 Participants cannot use their fundraising to both collect incentives and help friends or family members.

 Many bar and bat mitzvah children have integrated the Israel Ride into their experience of becoming a Jewish adult.
-For more information regarding b’nai mitzvah, contact Jessie Karsif.
+Contact us for more information regarding b’nai mitzvah.